muellesi/e-smog.org/_posts/en/2018-03-05-build-gimp-windows-part1.md

 {% endhighlight %}

 This script does three things:
-1. It creates a environment variable called `$PREFIX`.
-This variable will hold the path where all the binaries will be copied once the compiler has built them for us.
+1. It creates a environment variable called `$PREFIX` (often called build-prefix or simply prefix).
+This variable will hold the path where all the binaries will be copied once the compiler has generated them.
-2. It creates a few important directories inside the PREFIX that are needed because some build scripts won't create them on their own and will fail if one of the directories is missing.
+2. It creates a few important directories inside the PREFIX that are needed because some build scripts won't create them on their own and might fail if one of the directories is missing.
 3. It sets a few more environment variables that will be used by our build tools.
 Most of those variables tell our tools where to find our compiled binaries in case they are needed as a dependency.
 For a detailed description of what each variable is needed for, please refer to the comments in the script.

 **Tip:** If the build process runs out of memory on your machine, try reducing the number of parallel tasks via the `$MAKEFLAGS` variable